 Flight connections to Uganda

-Entebbe (EBB) international airport is the only main gateway to Uganda and you don’t fly to Kampala.
-Its is located in Entebbe town about 37 sq.km (1-hour drive) from Kampala capital city.
 There are domestic airstrips in most national parks for those intending to do flying in safaris using light charter air crafts.
 These include Kajjansi in Kampala, Pakuba in Murchison Falls, Apoka in Kidepo Valley, Kihihi and Kisoro airstrips for Bwindi Impenetrable Forest National Park.

-Climate
+Uganda Travel Climate

-Our Travel Advice Uganda would not be complet without the weather conditions you could expect.
+Our Travel Advice Uganda would not be complete without the weather conditions you could expect.
 Uganda is located across the equator and has a tropical climate with the dry and wet seasons.
 There is sunshine all year round.
 The best time to visit Uganda is the dry season from June to September and December to February.
 During this time, the average temperature is around 18 – 23 degrees Celsius in the central around Entebbe and Kampala city on the northern shores of Lake Victoria and 29 to 34 degrees Celsius in the northern parks like Murchison Falls and Kidepo Valley National Parks.

 In the tropical forests such as Bwindi Impenetrable Forest in south-western Uganda, temperatures drop to 11 degrees Celsius at night but there’s high humidity up to 78%.